 Request Syntax Description GRAPH FILE filename Required start of charting request.
 [HEADING] Optional title for the chart.
 By default, the heading is placed on the HTML page above the chart.
 To embed the heading in the chart, include the ON GRAPH SET EMBEDHEADING ON command in the request.
 With this setting, the heading replaces the JSON chart title object.
-If you also include a JSON title object in the request, it will override the WebFOCUS heading.

-Request Syntax Description {PRINT SUM} field Required display command.
+If you also include a JSON title object in the request, it will override the WebFOCUS heading. {PRINT SUM} field Required display command.
 Fields must be numeric.
 They can be real fields, virtual fields, or calculated values.
-PRINT displays individual field values, SUM aggregates them within the sort values. {BY ACROSS} sortfield Required sort phrase. [{WHERE IF} expression[WHEN condition]] Optional filtering criteria.
+PRINT displays individual field values, SUM aggregates them within the sort values.

+Request Syntax Description {BY ACROSS} sortfield Required sort phrase. [{WHERE IF} expression[WHEN condition]] Optional filtering criteria.
 [FOOTING] Optional footing for the chart.
 By default, the footing is placed below the chart on the HTML page.
 To embed the footing in the chart, include the ON GRAPH SET EMBEDHEADING command in the request.
 With this setting, the footing replaces the JSON chart footnote object.
 If you also include a JSON footnote object in the request, it will override the WebFOCUS footing.
 ON GRAPH PCHOLD FORMAT JSCHART Required SET command for creating HTML5 output.
-[ON GRAPH SET LOOKGRAPH charttype ON GRAPH SET AUTOFIT ON ON GRAPH SET GRAPHDEFAULT OFF ON GRAPH SET VZERO OFF ON GRAPH SET GRMERGE ADVANCED ON GRAPH SET GRMULTIGRAPH 0 ON GRAPH SET GRLEGEND 0 ON GRAPH SET GRXAXIS 1] Optional SET commands.
-For information about the optional SET commands, see WebFOCUS Chart Parameters on page 981 and the Developing Reporting Applications manual.

-Request Syntax Description ON GRAPH SET STYLE Start of the style section of the request.
+[ON GRAPH SET LOOKGRAPH charttype ON GRAPH SET AUTOFIT ON ON GRAPH SET GRAPHDEFAULT OFF ON GRAPH SET VZERO OFF] Optional SET commands.
+For information about the optional SET commands, see WebFOCUS Chart Parameters on page 1009 and the Developing Reporting Applications manual.
+ON GRAPH SET STYLE Start of the style section of the request.
 The style section can include JSON blocks, legacy graph API blocks, and WebFOCUS StyleSheet declarations.
 They can appear in any order and there can be multiple blocks of each type.
 With conflicting properties, the last one in the style section of the request takes precedence.
 [GRAPH_JS JSON properties END] Start and end of an optional JSON block of the style section.

-[GRAPH_SCRIPT Legacy graph methods and properties Start and end of an optional legacy graph API block of the style section.
+Request Syntax Description [GRAPH_SCRIPT Legacy graph methods and properties Start and end of an optional legacy graph API block of the style section.
 END] These blocks are supported for backward compatibility, so that existing requests that contain these API calls can be converted to HTML5 charts without any changes except to include the ON GRAPH PCHOLD FORMAT JSCHART command.
-[WebFOCUS StyleSheet declarations] Chart attribute syntax declarations, as described in WebFOCUS Chart Attribute Syntax on page 143, and other optional WebFOCUS StyleSheet declarations.
+[WebFOCUS StyleSheet declarations] Chart attribute syntax declarations, as described in WebFOCUS Chart Attribute Syntax on page 125, and other optional WebFOCUS StyleSheet declarations.
 For information about StyleSheet declarations, see the Creating Reports With WebFOCUS Language manual.

-Request Syntax Description [GRAPH_JS_FINAL JSON properties to override server properties END] Start and end of an optional JSON block of the style section that can override properties set by the server.
-The server sets certain properties, such as titles and tooltips, when using chart attribute syntax.
+[GRAPH_JS_FINAL JSON properties to override server Start and end of an optional JSON block of the style section that can override properties set by the server. properties END] The server sets certain properties, such as titles and tooltips, when using chart attribute syntax.
 Some of these properties can be customized in the WebFOCUS request.
 For example, column titles can be customized using an AS name in the request.
 If a property cannot be overridden with request syntax, you can add the properties to a GRAPH_JS_FINAL block in the StyleSheet.
 ENDSTYLE End of the style section of the request.
 END Required end of the request.